5.2 Opportunities and Challenges of Open Culture

 How well prepared are these institutions to reap the benefits of releasing their content?
 And how will they face the challenges that might appear along the way?
 How can institutions better support their missions, as well as scholarship and education, while mitigating the negative outcomes of giving away control?

-This section will explore the benefits and challenges of open GLAM and look at how a broad understanding can support institutions in implementing open access practices and policies.
+This section will explore the benefits and challenges of Open Culture and look at how a broad understanding can support institutions in implementing open access practices and policies.

 Personal Reflection / Why it Matters To You

-Have you ever engaged in a conversation about why you think open access is important or how it can be challenging for GLAMs?
+Have you ever engaged in a conversation about why you think open access is important or how it can be challenging for cultural heritage institutions?
 Ever wonder what institutional case studies might help to build your case for opening access to a collection?

 Acquiring Essential Knowledge

-In Unit 1, Section 1.3, we provided a short summary of the benefits of open GLAM.
-Here, we take a deeper dive into some of these, based on over a decade’s worth of GLAM experiences.
+In Unit 1, Section 1.3, we provided a short summary of the benefits of open culture.
+Here, we take a deeper dive into some of these, based on over two decades’ worth of GLAM experiences.

-One of the best reports that summarizes these benefits is “The Impact of open access on Galleries, Libraries, Museums, & Archives” (2016) written by Effie Kapsalis, Senior Digital Officer at the Smithsonian.
-She also created a video overview of the report, for a presentation at SXSW 2016 ( CC BY 3.0):
+One of the best reports that summarizes these benefits is “The Impact of open access on Galleries, Libraries, Museums, & Archives” (2016) written by Effie Kapsalis, who was Senior Digital Officer at the Smithsonian at the time.
+She also created a video overview of the report, for a presentation at SXSW 2016:

 Increasing the visibility of the collection can be easily achieved by using CC tools and licenses.
-Using such standardized tools to communicate the copyright status as well as use permissions for different works enables search engines to include more multimedia files, including images, from GLAMs into search results.
-Educators, researchers, artists and general users that are looking for free and open images and content, are more inclined to use the high-quality, openly available content provided by GLAMs.
+Using such standardized tools to communicate the copyright status as well as use permissions for different works enables search engines to include more multimedia files, including images, from cultural heritage institutions into search results.
+Educators, researchers, artists and general users that are looking for free and open images and content, are more inclined to use the high-quality, openly available content provided by these institutions.

 Benefit: Enhanced mission and relevance to 21st century audiences